Fully automatic SCART switch with full galvanic inputs separation.

 You may ask why..

 Designing device, I put much effort into ability to passthrough many types of signals: from composite to component.
 To protect device and not to cut signal`s range, HYDRAs have additional ESD protection diodes, but for a short period of time when scanning for active scart, Hydra is defenseless.
 If You got hit that moment plugging powered on device, You will damage RGB chip with ESD voltage that may reach thousands of volts (not dangerous for you, but electronics is fragile..).
-This chip will become very hot and protection will brick hydra.
-Probably knight rider effect will stop, Hydra will be unusable, until one of chips replaced (NCS2564).
+This chip may become very hot and protection will probably brick hydra till one of chips is replaced (NCS2564).
+Cost of repair is 10Euro !!!

 USE SIMPLEST SCART CABLES POSSIBBLE